Toloka/docs/en/template-builder/templates/sbs-text.md

 # Side-by-side text comparison

+For this type of project, you can use the **Are these the same product?** template.

 Take a look at the example: there are two texts and buttons to choose an answer.
 Note that validation, keyboard shortcuts, and task layout are already configured in this example.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/Sf4lo2yk3TaD9n)